katholiek-onderwijs-vlaanderen/odoutils/README.md

 ![odoo-stopped](/docs/odoo-stopped.png)

-Note that the logging output of odoo is temporarily disabled, to no interfere with your debugging session.
+Note that the logging output of odoo is temporarily disabled, to not interfere with your debugging session.
 After issuing `c` to continue execution, the server output logging is resumed:

 ![odoo-continued](/docs/odoo-continued.png)